Prefaces

 Prefaces (Forord) is a book by Søren Kierkegaard published under the pseudonym Nicolaus Notabene.
-The meaning of the pseudonym used for Prefaces, Nicholaus Notabene, was best summed up in his work Writing Sampler, where Kierkegaard said twice for emphasis, “Please read the following preface, because it contains things of the utmost importance.”
+The meaning of the pseudonym used for Prefaces, Nicolaus Notabene, was best summed up in his work Writing Sampler, where Kierkegaard said twice for emphasis, “Please read the following preface, because it contains things of the utmost importance.”
 He was trying to tell his critics to read the preface to his books because they have the key to understanding them.
 Nota bene is Latin for "note well".

 Context

 Prefaces was published June 17, 1844, the same date as The Concept of Anxiety (also by a pseudonym: Vigilius Haufniensis).
 This was the second time Kierkegaard published his works on the same date, (the first being Oct 16, 1843, with the publication of Repetition alongside Three Upbuilding Discourses, 1843 and Fear and Trembling).
-Kierkegaard published 14 separate works between the publication of Either/Or on February 20, 1843 and Four Upbuilding Discourses which he published on August 31, 1844.
+Kierkegaard published 14 separate works between the publication of Either/Or on February 20, 1843, and Four Upbuilding Discourses which he published on August 31, 1844.

 Kierkegaard contrasted one fictional author with another frequently.
 This book and its companion piece, The Concept of Anxiety, contrasts Notabene, who is mediated by his wife as well as his reviewer, with Haufniensis, who is against his knowledge of sin being mediated by Adam.